Skip to main content

 Positive affirmations to say to your kids every day

-Children feel happy and healthy when they feel safe and loved.
-They also love — and deserve — to be told how amazing they are, especially on the rough days.
+Teaching your children positive affirmations at a young age can help them feel happy, healthy, and supported, not to mention safe and loved.
+They also love and deserve to be told how amazing they are every day, but especially on the rough days.
 Though we could all benefit from a little self-love through affirmations, it’s important to start this habit early on with your children.

 From making sure your children build up their confidence to keeping their spirits up when life gets them down, these positive affirmations for kids should be said every day.